 It has been almost one year since Hosni Mubarak gave up power, and in the months since then, the future of a newly democratic Egypt has been uncertain.
-The political transition all but stalled this past summer, as tensions between Muslims and Copts erupted, street violence flared, and the various factions repeatedly disagreed on the form the new Egypt should have.
-This fall, the military council now ruling the country was itself drawn into violent conflict with protesters, leading to more than forty deaths in a single week.
+The political transition all but stalled this past summer, as tensions between Muslims and Copts erupted, street violence flared, and the various post-Mubarak political factions repeatedly disagreed on the form the new Egypt should have.
+This fall, the military council now ruling the country—the Supreme Council of the Armed Forces (SCAF)—was itself drawn into violent conflict with protesters, leading to more than forty deaths in a single week.
 Many wondered, amid all this, if a democratically elected civilian government would ever take office.

 This article is available to subscribers only.

 Please choose from one of the options below to access this article: